 Do you think I’m exaggerating when I describe email as potentially one of the most toxic elements in your work environment when it comes to personal productivity?
 There are few roles in any organization in which processing personal emails is considered a key function.
 Despite this, you never start the workday without looking at your emails, do you?

 After returning from their vacation, why do so many people feel obliged to go through their hopelessly cluttered inbox as the first thing they do?
 Why do they spend so much time looking through their inbox?
 Why do emails fill up the few breaks and breathers they have during their working day?
-There are even people who look through their inbox on their cell phones while they’re in the restroom.
+There are even people who check their inbox on their cellphones while they’re in the restroom.

 Why does anyone do that?
-The first reason is because emails are everywhere.
-If you’re still one of the very few who can’t access their emails on their smartphone on the move, then you’re probably one of the “Last of the Mohicans.”
+The first reason is that emails are everywhere.
+If you’re still one of the very few who can’t access their emails on their smartphone on the move, then you’re a rare breed.
 Emails can be downloaded and read everywhere: on your computer, on your smartphone, on your tablet.
 Downloading them is easy; it happens on its own in the background and you can even deal with your emails when you don’t have any internet.
 As a technology, the digital letter is so elementary and simple that we use it constantly.
 Your intranet will also build on the success of emails and you’ll want to integrate it as a communication medium.
 Every good piece of software in a company is compatible with or sends emails.

 The second main reason for the success of email is our curiosity.
 Email functions quite well as a personalized news portal on your intranet.
-The emails you receive really are just meant for you.
-Someone, even if it was just a piece of software, sent you an email.
-To your address.
+The emails you receive are just meant for you.
+Someone, even if it was just a piece of software, sent you an email - to your address.
 It’s not just a coincidence.
 Even spammers have long since stopped sending out random emails.
 Instead, they send them to your email address because they got it from somewhere.
-Email is relevant – even as relevant as texts are.
-But that’s another subject, and it’s far from being as widespread in any organization.
+Email is relevant – even as relevant as text messages are.
+But that’s another subject, and it’s far from being as widespread in organizations today.